Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Visibility in Inclement Weather

 Rain, fog, snow, and other adverse weather conditions pose additional challenges for drivers trying to navigate the road.
-The height of stop lights becomes even more critical in such situations, as visibility can be severely compromised.
+The height of stop lights becomes even more critical in such situations, as can be severely compromised.
 Stop lights that are positioned too high or too low may not be easily seen through the haze of inclement weather, increasing the risk of accidents.

 • In foggy conditions, lower stop lights may be more visible as they are less likely to be obscured by the fog.